 If the AMF detects that the UE is about to leave the current network coverage based on the coverage information, the AMF may trigger the AN release procedure to move UE into CM-IDLE state when the UE is still within the network coverage.

-AMF may determine the power saving parameters for the UE based on the coverage information.
+AMF may determine the power saving parameters for the UE based on the discontinuous coverage information.
 The power saving parameters can be periodic registration timer, active time for MICO mode and the eDRX parameters.
 This is to make sure the UE is kept in power saving mode without waking up or any uplink signalling request when there is no network coverage.

 AMF may trigger the UE Configuration Update procedure to update the power saving parameters.